 Further, proving damages can be nuanced.
 Some economic damages are relatively straightforward, such as the medical bills or the value of property damaged in the fall.
 These can be established by the billing from a medical facility or the cost of replacing a laptop damaged when you fell on it.
 Future medical and rehabilitative treatment bills can require more evidence–the opposing side may claim they are unnecessary.
 However, testimony from a medical expert or peer-reviewed medical journals may substantiate the necessity of such treatment.

-Non-economic damages require more argument and supportive evidence because they are not as easily quantifiable.
+Non-economic damages require more argument and supporting evidence because they are not as easily quantifiable.
 For example, an accomplished athlete fell and sustained a spinal injury.
 This means that even though they spent their life training, they can no longer engage in their passion.
 It leads to a drastic loss of enjoyment in their lives.
 An attorney can argue that the ensuing depression represents pain and suffering; thus, they should be eligible for non-economic damages.

 Finally, punitive damages require reasonably demonstrating through evidence that the defendant acted with intentional misconduct or gross negligence.
 As per Florida law, intentional misconduct is action by a party with actual knowledge of the wrongfulness of their conduct, and the high probability of injury or damage to another party would result.
 Florida’s definition of gross negligence is conduct so reckless or wanting in care that it constitutes a conscious disregard or indifference to the life, safety, or rights of those exposed to it.

 Most causes of action for slip and fall injuries will be negligence.
-In Florida, the statute of limitations for negligence is four years from the date of the accident.
-Therefore, if a lawsuit is filed more than four years after, it will likely be dismissed by the court.
+In Florida, the statute of limitations for negligence is two years from the date of the accident.
+Therefore, if a lawsuit is filed more than two years after, it will likely be dismissed by the court.
 This will also affect any insurance claims, as losing the ability to file a lawsuit will result in having little to no leverage over an insurance company to force a settlement.
 However, it is always best to speak with an attorney if you are unsure about this deadline since there are exceptions.

 Though filing a lawsuit or insurance claim years after the injury is possible, it is highly recommended to begin your claim as soon as possible.
 This is because photos and videos can be lost, and witnesses may move or no longer remember what they saw.
 Further, other evidence may disappear or become otherwise unavailable.
 Additionally, diligently pursuing your claims within a reasonable timeframe will show both the opposing party and court that you are taking the exercise of your rights seriously.